miroslavmyrha/cypress-testrail-turbo-reporter/README.md

 - All essential magic takes place in node events and with hooks in cypress.config.js file.
 - Results are parsed, merged and preprocessed in /results folder

+## Introduction

+- [Cypress](https://https://www.cypress.io/) is most popular JS/TS test framework for writing automated tests.
+- [Testrail](https://www.testrail.com/) is most popular test management tool with many functions.
+- Motivation for make this project are improvement myself in coding in javascript and try to make very first open source project.

 ## Requirements

 Installed [Node.js](https://nodejs.org), [npm](https://npmjs.com) package manager